wchang17/js-dc-5/12-apis/lesson_plan.md

 ### HTTP: Response: Body
 The body of a response can contain:

-Exercise 1: Do an HTTP exercise in an existing format of express, handlebars First have everyone download the JSON formatter

 ## Review the CRUD and the structure of a Server (10 min)